Four Phase Plan

 - Complete your Handshake profile.

-- Make a career advising appointment via Handshake with career counselor Gayle Townsend.
+- Make a career advising appointment via Handshake with the career counselor.

-- Explore campus groups and clubs and opportunities for community engagement in Whitman Wayfinder.
+- Explore campus groups and clubs and opportunities for community engagement in the Whitman Wayfinder.

 - Attend the Majors Fair in early October.